-Where The Suburbs Moved Left — And How It Swung Elections
+Where The Suburbs Moved Left — And How The Shift Swung Elections

 Denver

 Arapahoe County, just east of Denver, voted mostly in the state's 6th Congressional District, where Democrat Jason Crow unseated Republican incumbent Mike Coffman.
-The county, which voted mostly for Republicans in the last election, went for Crow by a 57-40 percent margin.
+The county, which voted mostly for Republicans in the last election, went for Crow by a 17-point margin, 57-40 percent.

 Nearby Douglas County, which favored Republicans, went from casting 30 percent of its votes for Democrats two years ago to 41 percent this year.